Iran to Enrich Uranium Beyond Nuclear Deal Limits -- 3rd Update | MarketScreener

 A spokeswoman for European Union foreign policy chief Federica Mogherini said on Sunday the EU was "extremely concerned" by Iran's announcement.
 In comments coordinated with France, Germany and Britain, the spokeswoman said the EU would discuss next steps with Russia and China, the other participants in the 2015 nuclear deal.

-Iran's brinkmanship could present President Trump, who has spoken out against U.S. involvement in Middle East conflicts, with difficult questions of war and peace as he prepares for the 2020 elections.
+Iran's brinkmanship could present Mr. Trump, who has spoken out against U.S. involvement in Middle East conflicts, with difficult questions of war and peace as he prepares for the 2020 elections.

 The U.S. on Friday summoned a special session of the board of the International Atomic Energy Agency to consider Iran's actions, which will take place on July 10.
 Washington may push for a formal censure of Tehran.
 The Vienna-based agency oversees Iran's obligations under the 2015 deal.